samsquire/ideas3/README.md

 # 5. Forum powered desktop

 A desktop distribution of Linux that has a [deep lever](https://github.com/samsquire/ideas2#99-deep-lever--action-at-distance) into a custom web forum.
 Translations and GUIs are rendered in the web forum and people vote on things such as layouts.
-People decide how the desktop should work by discussing it in threads and threads decide how the desktop works.
+People decide how the desktop should work by discussing it in threads because threads decide how the desktop works.
 People can go against the grain and vote for their desktop to work in a way that is not the consensus.

-# 6. ****
+# 6. Business Idea: The Configurator

+Run a small program from a startup company to extract all running servers (from DNS) and SSH hostnames, bastion host, send this to startup, the startup works out how to configure complicated software like Envoy for you, with your configuration based off of your environment.

 # 7. Rendering engine asset detection